microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Build Dependencies](images/211-add-project-dependencies-2.png)

-4. Press F7 (or whatever your Build Solution shortcut key is) to build the Solution.
+4. Press F7 (or whatever your Build Solution shortcut key is) to build the solution.

 **To see what the empty C# UWP app looks like**